Each week we depend upon the generous volunteer support of the people in our community.

 A. Summer Internship

-Each summer HealthReach will select up to 4 students to serve May-August.
+Each summer HealthReach will select students to serve May-August.
 (Please ask your college advisor about obtaining course credit for hours served.)
 Interns are selected in April for each upcoming summer and must commit to volunteering a minimum of 160 total hours.
 Responsibilities may vary depending on students’ interests and clinic needs.
 The summer internship usually entails participation in community outreach events, data entry, and analysis, shadowing opportunities with various health care professionals, greeting patients, tracking and reporting health indicators, small-scale research projects, developing educational materials for patients, and more.
 Students must have career aspirations in health care and be enrolled as an undergraduate or graduate student in an accredited academic institution.
 Applications are accepted April 1-15; students are selected by April 30.

 B. School-Year Internship